epn-vespa/VO_QGIS_plugin/README.md

 Plugin "GAVOImage" uses thumbnail_url and a few other EPN-TAP2.0 standard fields to load a tumbnail image onto the canvas also georeferencing it over the polygon.
 At present it can only load one image at a time.
 This "GAVOImage" plugin has been tested on CRISM table available from epn1.epn-vespa.jacobs-university.de.
 In combination with WMS layers exposed on the same server this is a nice tool for planetary exploration.

+Plugin "polyToAladin" uses s_region field of selected features (can select more than one) to send them via SAMP to Aladin.

 # Prerequisites:
 To install astropy, python.h may be required by pip (python-dev).
 Also need python modules shapefile and geojson.